©Scott Sheaffer, CDBC, CBCC-KA, CPDT-KA, USA Dog Behavior, LLC

 First, how is the separation anxiety triggered?
 Some dogs are perfectly okay when their owner leaves as long as another human is present.
 Still other dogs are not bothered a whit when their owner goes to work all day as long as another dog is present.

 In short, dogs that don’t experience separation anxiety as long as any human or dog is present are suffering from a form of separation anxiety known as isolation distress.
-They simply need a warm dog or human nearby to feel comfortable.
-On the other hand, specific separation anxiety dictates that a unique person or dog must be present or the dog will experience separation anxiety (e.g., the owner must be present).
+They simply need a dog or human nearby to feel comfortable.
+On the other hand, specific separation anxiety dictates that a unique person or dog must be present (e.g., the owner) or the dog will experience separation anxiety regardless if there are other dogs or humans present.

 The second important variable that I am concerned with is the intensity of the separation anxiety.
-The variance can be extraordinary – everything from mild whining to extreme levels of damage to crates, the owner’s home and even to the dog himself.
-It’s not uncommon for dogs to break their jaws and teeth when trying to break out of crates.
+The variance can be extraordinary – everything from mild whining to extreme levels of damage to crates, the owner’s home and even to the dog.
+It’s not uncommon for dogs to break their jaws and teeth when trying to break out of crates when experiencing separation anxiety.
 The photo that appears at the top of this article is from a client whose dog was experiencing severe separation anxiety.

 Virtually all dog owners whose dog has separation anxiety ask me this question, “What caused this?”
 No one knows for sure exactly what causes separation anxiety, but there are several possibilities:

-- Neonatal issues.
-The first 16 weeks of a puppy’s life are extremely important in how he learns to deal with the world.
+Neonatal issues.
+The first 16 weeks of a puppy’s life are extremely important in how he or she learns to deal with the world.
 If this early period is structured improperly, puppies frequently learn to be anxious about many things, including being alone.

-- Change of owner.
-Dogs in rescue have a significantly higher chance of having separation anxiety, and to make things worse, it’s hard to diagnose in shelter environments for a number of reasons.
+Change of owner.
+Dogs in rescue have a significantly higher chance of having separation anxiety, and to make things worse, it’s hard to properly diagnose separation anxiety in shelter environments for a number of reasons.

-- Schedule changes.
-Dogs love routines.
+Schedule changes.
+Dogs love routines - just like people do.
 An owner who starts a new work shift is an example of a schedule change that could be a trigger.

 The treatment of separation anxiety is accomplished by modifying the dog’s environment and introducing behavior modification to lessen the anxiety.
 Dogs with this issue lack confidence; part of the treatment also includes exercises to increase dogs' confidence levels.

-For moderate to severe cases, I frequently recommend medication.
-Typically we use a long-term anti-anxiety medication along with a short-term faster acting medication.
+For moderate to severe cases, medication may be needed as part of the overall treatment plan.
+Typically a long-term anti-anxiety medication and a short-term faster acting medication are used as prescribed by the client’s veterinarian.
 The goal is to wean the dog off medication within 6-9 months if possible.
 Some dogs require medication for their entire life to help manage this issue.

 Separation anxiety is a challenging behavior issue to address.
 However, it frequently can improve if the owner is willing to be patient, consistent and have realistic expectations.

-If you have a dog that you believe might be suffering from separation anxiety, especially if it is moderate to severe, please seek the help of an independently certified dog behavior consultant or animal behaviorist.
+If you have a dog that you believe might be suffering from separation anxiety, please seek the help of an independently certified dog behavior consultant or animal behaviorist.